-Configure local domains and split tunnel mode · Cloudflare for Teams documentation
+Configure local domains and split tunnel mode

 Enroll devices

-You can now begin enrolling devices to use Cloudflare for Teams with the WARP client.
+You can now begin enrolling devices to use Cloudflare Zero Trust with the WARP client.